Becoming a member of the Network

 Our courses are based on the train-the-trainer model of learning.
-They give your staff/ volunteers the digital skills and confidence they need to help others.
+They give your staff or volunteers the digital skills and confidence they need to help others.
 The Network focuses on improving their knowledge and capability within this framework.
-Then they can use their skills to up skill other people, whether that's clients, customers or even colleagues.
+Then they can use their skills to up skill other people, whether that's clients, customers or colleagues.

-All the resources on the Network are firmly aimed Champions, not their end learners.
-However, we have a vast range of guides on our website which can be used to support end learners, and our training and resources highlight other resources to which Champions can refer them, as well providing help planning lessons and structuring learning.
+The learning on the Network is aimed at Champions, not end learners.
+We have a huge range of free guides on our website which can be used as extra support for end learners, and our training and resources highlight other resources to which Champions can signpost.

 How long are the courses and what do they cover?

 You can browse our full course list.
-We offer a standard set of our courses but our platform is very flexible and can be tailored to your organisation and specific learning pathways.
-With some membership packages, you can choose which courses are offered to your Digital Champions at the outset and then you can decide which courses they are offered after that.
-You can make some courses obligatory - and Champions must complete these courses before they move on to others.
+We offer a standard set of courses but our platform is very flexible and can be tailored to your organisation and specific learning pathways.
+With some membership packages, you can choose which courses are offered to your Digital Champions at the outset and decide which courses they are offered after that.
+You can also make some courses obligatory - and Champions must complete these courses before they move on to others.

-We recommend everyone start with the Digital Champion Essentials suite of six courses.
-Once they've mastered the Essentials, they can move onto other courses, chosen by them or you.
+We recommend most people start with a foundation of essential courses for their role, for example this might be the Digital Champion Essentials or the Managing Health Online collections (both containing 6 courses).
+Once they've mastered these, they can move onto other courses, chosen by them or you.
 Some courses are for people in specific roles, like Using your role to help customers online, which shows how to include digital skills support in everyday customer interactions; others might help learners with a specific task, like managing their health online, or be targeted at helping users with specific barriers, like poor English or dexterity issues.